99003779/AppliedSDLC_Calculator_N1/1_Requirements/Readme.md

 ## Cost and Features
 ![Description](Link to Pic)

+# Cost of the Calculator
+* our Calculator will sum around 800 Rs , having all neccesary features required for all students
+* Cost and features mainly focus on most of the important requirments we reasearched for a calculator.

 # Features that are integrated in our project calculator are :
 * Will perform basic Addition,Subtraction,divison,Multiplication with validtaion
 * Also it can perform long division approach with remainder and quotient as a result